safibaig/EFG/CONTRIBUTING.md

 1. **Search for existing issues.** We get a lot of duplicate issues, and you'd help us out a lot by first checking if someone else has reported the same issue.
 Moreover, the issue may have already been resolved with a fix available.
 1. **Create an isolated and reproducible test case.**
-1. **Share as much information as possible.** Include operating system and version, browser and version, version of Bootstrap, customized or vanilla build, etc. where appropriate.
+1. **Share as much information as possible.** Include operating system and version, browser and version, version of EFG, customized or vanilla build, etc. where appropriate.
 Also include steps to reproduce the bug.

 ## Key branches